 A note on home insurance coverage against water damage

 It’s important to note that different types of water damage may or may not be covered by your home insurance policy.
 For example, sewer backups and overland water aren’t automatically included in most home insurance policies and must be purchased as additional protection (called endorsements).
-Read your policy carefully and consult your broker about whether you should consider buying an endorsement.
+Read your policy carefully and consult your broker about whether you should consider buying flood insurance.
 Shop around for home insurance quotes if you’re not happy with the price, again, different providers offer different solutions.

 - How to Prevent Wind and Hail Damage to Your Home